subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 2: One dimensional Ising model

-We come to our first model for an interacting particle system which is called the Ising mode.
-This model incorporates interactions between neighboring atoms and the one dimensional case is discussed in this section (see figure 2).
+We come to our first model for an interacting particle system which ncorporates interactions between neighboring atoms and the one dimensional case is discussed in this section (see the figure above).
 The energy for a given configuration of spins is written as

 $$  E = -J\sum_i \sigma_i\sigma _{i+1} $$

 Note that unlike the previous case, there is no external magnetic field present.
-Each of the terms in this expression in minimized when $\sigma_i = \sigma_{i+1}$, i.e., the spins are aligned together either with $\sigma_i = \sigma_{i+1} = 1$ or $\sigma_i = \sigma_{i+1} = -1$, which implies that there are two configurations with the minimum energy value, which correspond to all the spins pointing up or all the spins pointing down.
+Each of the terms in this expression in minimized when $\sigma_i = \sigma_{i+1}$, i.e., the spins are aligned together, either with $\sigma_i = \sigma_{i+1} = 1$ or $\sigma_i = \sigma_{i+1} = -1$.
+This implies that there are two configurations with the minimum energy value, which correspond to all the spins pointing up or all the spins pointing down.
 The partition function for this system is given by

 $$ Z = \sum_{all\ spin\ configs} e^{-J\beta\sum_i \sigma_i\sigma _{i+1}}  $$